-If you send a letter to him, make sure you send it before the 10th of December to ensure that he has time to reply to you.
+If you send a letter to him, make sure you send it before December 10th to ensure that he has time to reply to you.

-The concept of eggnog in America was apparently devised in 1607 at Captain John Smith’s Jameston Settlement.
+The concept of eggnog in America was apparently devised in 1607 at Captain John Smith’s Jamestown Settlement.

 The Queen’s speech was first broadcast in 1957.